 (Week 8 of Semester 1, AY2019/2020)

 Submit a full research report to supervisors and examiners for grading

 This allows students to concentrate fully during their 12 weeks of research and give them ample time to work on literature reviews and reports when they are back in their home university.

-After successful completion of the above, students will be awarded either 4 or 8 MCs with grades reflected on the NUS Official Transcript.
+After successful completion of the above, students will be awarded either 8 MCs with grades reflected on the NUS Official Transcript.
 The students' home university can independently decide if they wish to allow the transfer of credits and/or grades.

 - Student who is interested in participating this research opportunity should inform his/her home university's exchange programme coordinator and will be advised on the detailed application process.

 - Nominated student can make one of the following choices to secure a project for Summer UROPS or URAPS: